munro98/munro98.github.io/about.md

 ---

 Hi, I'm Nigel Munro.
-A recent graduate of Victoria University of Wellington with a Bachelor's in Computer Science.
-I'm interested in computers, enjoy programming, making games, hacking, 3D modeling, sculpting and reading up on new tech.
+A Computer Science graduate of Victoria University of Wellington.
+I'm interested in computer software, hardware, coding games, and reading up on the latest tech.